jsherman212/svc_stalker/README.md

 <sup>*Output from intercepting some calls for Call of Duty: Mobile from
 example/mini_strace.c*</sup>

-**Currently working on checkrain 11/iOS 14 support in this branch**
+svc_stalker is a pongoOS module which modifies XNU to call `exception_triage` before and after supervisor call exceptions, sending a Mach exception message to userland exception ports.

-svc_stalker is a pongoOS module which modifies XNU to call `exception_triage` during a supervisor call exception, sending a Mach exception message to userland exception ports.
+svc_stalker supports iOS 13.x and iOS 14.x on checkra1n 0.11.0 and up.
+4K

-svc_stalker supports checkra1n 0.11.0 and up.
+devices are not supported.

 When `catch_mach_exception_raise` is called, the PID of the process which made the call is placed in `code[0]`. `code[1]` will either be `BEFORE_CALL (0)`